 “The Rapid Assessment® plan provided a strategic component.
 It gave us a road map,” says Tenney.
 “Discovering and understanding our needs made all the difference.”
 Survey findings were shared with personnel throughout the company so users would understand the reasons for planned changes to IT and the impact they would have on the workday.

 As soon as Story began implementing the recommendations in the plan, the company started to realize the benefits.
 Platform consistency has given the company more reliable connectivity and greater file storage capabilities.
 The new help desk services provide users with high-quality support and management with the ability to track services.
-The upgrade to company’s Voice over Internet Protocol (VoIP) system is saving the company money and improving connectivity.
+The upgrade to the company’s Voice over Internet Protocol (VoIP) system is saving the company money and improving connectivity.

 “We’re learning to be more strategic when it comes to IT,” says Tenney.